CameronD17/camerond17.github.io/blog/_posts/2016-01-03-prognostications.markdown

 I waved off the last of my Hogmanay guests last night, and tomorrow I'm back at work (no Bank Holiday for me, get out the violins).
 It's been a pleasant end to the year, and it feels like as good a time as any to think about what I'd like to accomplish over the next twelve months.

-As I went over in my [last post][retrospection-post], I set myself a lot of goals for 2015.
+As I went over in my [last post]({% post_url 2015-12-26-retrospection %}), I set myself a lot of goals for 2015.
 On the whole, despite only hitting maybe half of my targets, I think that they make a good foundation to build upon:

 ## Health and Fitness